plone/documentation/develop/plone/views/viewlets.rst

 * Viewlets are managed using /@@manage-viewlets page

-* Viewlets can shown and hidden through-the-web
+* Viewlets can be shown and hidden through-the-web

 * Viewlets can be reordered (limited to reordering within container in Plone 3.x)